SharePoint

 Biosketch

 Assistant Professor Robin Cherian graduated with the degrees of Bachelor of Medicine and Surgery from JIPMER, India in 2007.
 He completed his Basic Specialist Training in Internal Medicine in Singapore, and was conferred Membership of the Royal College of Physicians (United Kingdom) in 2012.
 Thereafter, he completed Advanced Specialist Training in Cardiology in 2016.
-He is currently a Consultant with the Department of Cardiology at the National University Heart Centre, Singapore (NUHCS).
+He is currently a Senior Consultant with the Department of Cardiology at the National University Heart Centre, Singapore (NUHCS).

 He completed his advanced clinical fellowship in critical care cardiology at Royal Papworth Hospital NHS trust, Cambridge, UK.
 His research interests include critical care cardiology, echocardiography and valvular heart disease.